Credit card payoff calculator and tips for tackling debt

 Key credit card terms to know when using a credit card payoff calculator

-Before you use a credit card payoff calculator and learn what it takes to become debt free, there are some helpful terms to know:
+Before you use a credit card payoff calculator, there are some helpful terms to know:

 • Credit card balance: Generally refers to the amount of money you owe on your credit card.

-• Annual percentage rate (APR): The yearly interest rate you’ll be charged on a credit card if you carry a balance.
+• APR: The yearly interest rate you’ll be charged on a credit card if you carry a balance.
 Credit cards can have various types of APRs.
-For example, there may be different APRs for new purchases and cash advances.
+For example, purchases may have a different APR from cash advances.
 And some cards may offer special introductory rates.

 • Annual fee: The amount you’re charged per year for using a credit card.
 Not all credit cards have an annual fee.

 • Minimum monthly payment: The lowest amount you can pay each month to help keep your account in good standing.
 Paying at least the minimum on time can help you avoid penalties and fees.
-Keep in mind, interest charges may apply if you only pay the minimum each month.
+Keep in mind that interest charges may apply if you only pay the minimum each month.

 Strategies for paying off credit card debt